 The first group was given instructions to double the frequency in which they had sex weekly.
 The other group received no instructions.
 Before starting, the participants had to complete three surveys, establishing a baseline for their overall health behaviors; level of happiness; and occurrence, type, and enjoyableness of sex.

 After three months, the participants completed an exit survey so researchers could compare them to the baseline surveys.
-They found that among the participants ordered to increase their weekly dose of intercourse, happiness took a small dip.
+They found that among the participants ordered to increase their weekly dose of intercourse, happiness, instead of heightening, took a small dip.
 The participants reported that their desire had gone down, mostly because they were instructed to do it, rather than intimacy being organically created.

 Loewenstein suggested in a press release: